 Other new functionalities that the team hopes to add based on farmer feedback include the ability to measure nitrate in soil, adding measurements of phosphate and ammonium in water, setting location labels that can be reused by farmers, enabling users to share measurements within groups to ease collaboration and even adding a page within the app for farmers to order the equipment they need.
 The new version of the app is expected to go live in the coming months.

 The global Aquality app user community currently consists of over 600 active users and thousands of direct beneficiaries, in particular in the Netherlands.
 For example, measurements from the App inform environmental monitoring and management efforts in the provinces of Limburg and Zeeland.
 Further, the App is now being piloted by users in Denmark, France, South Africa and the United States, which provides an opportunity to continue testing the app with more farmers to increase awareness and address a greater variety of needs.

 To help protect our environment and aid farmers around the world, utilizing sustainable agriculture systems is critical.
 This project is a great example of how technology and partnerships can help solve some of the most urgent environmental challenges.

 “What makes me proud about this project is that I can really contribute to something that matters,” said ten Pas.
 “I think you see a lot that people from my generation are looking for meaning in their work, and something where they can make an impact.
 And I think this project is exactly that.”

 But progress can’t end here.
-IBM announced in March that it is currently accepting proposals for its third cohort focused on water management solutions, providing more opportunities to support solutions like the Aquality app.
-Nonprofit and governmental organizations are encouraged to apply by May 31, 2023.
+IBM announced in March an RFP to select the third cohort focused on water management solutions, providing more opportunities to support solutions like the Aquality app.